CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/community-objectives/index.md

 [objectives]
 +++

-To achieve our mission at Code Your Future, we have the following objectives
+At Code Your Future, we believe in the power of communities.
+We bring people together - trainees and volunteers - with the common purpose of achieving our mission.

-### Core objectives
+To this end, we have 3 community objectives we have for achieving our mission:

 #### - [We build communities that can self-educate](../sprints/self-educate)